wirecardBrasil/moip-sdk-js/README.md

 ## What is?

-This is library for validate and encrypt CrediCard and integration with Moip API avoiding import conflicts.
+This is library for validate and encrypt CrediCard and integration with Moip API.

 ## Install